 Most Common Mistakes!

-We're not just professional residential painters, we are also a home improvement contractor!
-We also handle commercial services.
+I am not just a professional residential painter, I am also a home improvement contractor!